Updated 2019 April 14

 Following up on MPEC 2008-P60, R. Kracht has suggested that the correct linkage for C/2002 S7 = C/2008 N4 is with C/1996 X3, on the assumption that the comet was affected by small nongravitational forces (see also MPEC 2009-H56).
 The nongravitational linkage, with parameters A1 = 0.0000, A2 = +0.0027, is based on Kracht's work.

-Note the preliminary designation given by myself (2012 B1) was not issued by the MPC/IAUC.
-In the event they decided to ignore the discovery and orbit computation sequence because pre-discovery observations made earlier in January became available, and gave the designation of 2012 B1 to a comet discovered by PanSTARRS on January 25.
+The IAU decided to ignore the discovery and orbit computation sequence, which would give a designation of 2012 B1 because pre-discovery observations made earlier in January became available, and gave the designation of 2012 B1 to a comet discovered by PanSTARRS on January 25.

 Published by Jonathan Shanklin.
 Jon Shanklin - email@example.com